DMPS Secondary Literacy

 English III builds on the structures of reading and writing, using a variety of materials representing different literary forms and authors.
 An emphasis on American literature through a global perspective will support critical analysis of author's style, character motivation, point of view, mood, and tone.
 Composition will focus on synthesizing new understandings with background knowledge and gain insight into the author's craft while adhering to conventions generally established in conventions, usage, syntax, and style.

-English III Curriculum Guide
+English III Sharepoint FIles

 Complex Texts: Grade-level Materials for All